Chintan0803/Todo_List/README.md

-## What This Project Does
+## full-stack to-do list application

 This Full-Stack To-Do List Application is designed to help users manage their tasks efficiently.
-Here's a detailed breakdown of its functionality:

 1. **Task Management**:
    - Users can create new tasks by entering task descriptions.